ozbillwang/rancher-in-kind/README.md

 * Run Rancher UI
 * create Kubernetes cluster (by kind)
-* change rancher admin’s password
+* Init rancher admin’s password
 * update server url in rancher
 * create an imported cluster in rancher
 * add new kubernetes cluster’s nodes in the new created cluster in Rancher.
 You should see 4 nodes are added automatically

 ![image.png](image.png)

+### Notes

+this repo doesn't work with latest rancher version any more, there are workarounds mentioned in https://github.com/ozbillwang/rancher-in-kind/issues/3#issuecomment-921899983

+Also Let me know if this works or not.

 ### Prerequisite